-SPTI Ltd is a company limited by shares, the Directors are Alison Jane Fookes Amanda Louise Ackroyd and Julieann Dearden, shareholders are Alison Fookes and Ruth Layzell.
+SPTI Ltd is a company limited by shares, the Directors are Alison Jane Fookes, Julieann Dearden and alternate Director Rosemary Langford-Bellaby, shareholders are Alison Fookes and Ruth Layzell.
 SC&P Ltd is the wholly owned subsidiary of SPTI Ltd and the company through which all financial transactions of the business occur.

-The Directors/ Leadership Team has oversight and responsibility for the work and operations of the organisation.
-The Directors Team comprises directors Alison Fookes, Amanda Ackroyd and Julie Dearden as Director of Training, Tracey Jackson Quality Assurance and Data

-Manager and one member of the academic Programme Leader team.
-As such the Directors Team comprises members who hold extensive experience in the management and delivery of psychotherapy training, a specialist in Higher Education and quality assurance and a senior businessperson responsible for the business operations of the organisation.
+The Directors/Leadership Team has oversight and responsibility for the work and operations of the organisation.
+The Directors Team comprises both directors Alison Fookes, Julie Dearden as Head of Training, Tracey Jackson Quality Assurance and Data Manager and one member of the academic Programme Leader team and Will Graham as Business Operations Manager.
+As such the Directors Team comprises members who hold extensive experience in the management and delivery of psychotherapy training, a specialist in Higher Education and quality assurance and a senior business person responsible for the business operations of the organisation.
 The Directors Team meet on a termly basis to oversee and review the strategic direction and action plan of the organisation and to identify, evaluate and manage risks to the business.
 The Directors and Leadership Team remit falls within the following key areas of responsibility as indicated in the terms of reference.

+- Strategic development

-- Strategic development" Organisational structure
+- Organisational structure

-- " Finance and budget approval
+- Finance and budget approval

-- "Training and academic delivery
+- Training and academic delivery

-- "Risk management
+- Risk management

-- "Regulatory and legal compliance
+- Regulatory and legal compliance

-- "Student recruitment and progression
+- Student recruitment and progression

-- "Graduate membership
+- Graduate membership

-- " Data and performance
+- Data and performance

-The Directors Team is supported by the Leadership Team comprising operational and academic/training managers: Amanda Ackroyd Director of Business Operations, Alison Fookes Company Director, Julie Dearden Director of Training, Tracey Jackson Quality Assurance and Data Manager, and Programme Leaders Addison Raven, Deborah Blagden, Deborah Mendham and Emily Bellaby Pearson.
-The Leadership Team meet on a monthly basis.
-Each committee has its own terms of reference.
+The Directors Team is supported by the Leadership Team comprising operational and academic/training managers: Alison Fookes Company Director, Julie Dearden Director and Head of Training, Tracey Jackson Quality Assurance and Data Manager, Will Graham Operations Manager and Programme Leaders Addison Raven, Deborah Blagden and Deborah Mendham.
+The Leadership Team meet monthly Each committee has its own terms of reference.
 As a small company all Leadership Team members all work closely on a regular basis ensuring ongoing planning, review, and oversight of operations.

-Our accounts are audited annually by Mabe Allen LLP who are registered to carry out audit work in England and wales by the Institute of Chartered Accountants in England and Wales.
-Mabe Allen LLP include a report of their findings in the annual report and accounts.
+Our accounts are audited annually by Rogers Spencer who are registered to carry out audit work in England and Wales by the Institute of Chartered Accountants in England and Wales.
+Rogers-Spencer include a report of their findings in the annual report and accounts.

-Directors meet twice yearly with the accountant and with the auditors to ensure the financial stability and viability of the business and to discuss the financial implications of business decisions and planning on financial forecasts.
+Directors meet twice yearly with the accountant to ensure the financial stability and viability of the business and to discuss the financial implications of business decisions and planning on financial forecasts.
 Financial reserves are maintained to meet the requirements of the Student Refund and Compensation Policy and to ensure future financial viability and success of the business.
 We have one bounce back loan of £50,000 taken during Covid pandemic to protect cashflow during the increased financial demands of the pandemic.
 This loan will be paid in full by October 2025.
+We have a bank loan of £50,000 to offset the outlay and expenditure of the relocation from Thiskney House to new premises at 2 Castle Quay.
+This loan will be paid in full by August 2028.